sthagen/mandiant-flare-floss/README.md

 3. tight strings: special form of stack strings, decoded on the stack
 4. decoded strings: strings decoded in a function

 Please review the theory behind FLOSS [here](doc/theory.md).

 Our [blog post](https://www.mandiant.com/resources/automatically-extracting-obfuscated-strings) talks more about the motivation behind FLOSS and details how the tool works.

+FLOSS version 2.0 updates are detailed in this [blog post](https://www.mandiant.com/resources/floss-version-2).

 ## Quick Run